-175 Section 3.
+179 Section 3.
 Election of Trustees.
-Elected Trustees shall be elected
+Elected Trustees shall be 180 elected as provided for in the Article on elections in these Bylaws.
+181 Section 4.

-Section 4.
 Term of Office.
-Elected Trustees shall be elected for a term of three (3) years and shall serve until their successors have been duly elected and installed.
-No individual shall serve more than two (2) successive full terms as an Elected Trustee.
-However, nothing in this Article shall prevent a Trustee who has served two full successive terms from being elected as Presidentelect or President.
+Elected Trustees shall be elected 182 for a term of three (3) years and shall serve until their successors 183 have been duly elected and installed.
+No individual shall serve 184 more than two (2) successive full terms as an Elected Trustee.
+185 However, nothing in this Article shall prevent a Trustee who has 186 served two full successive terms from being elected as President-187 elect or President.
+188 Section 5.

-184 Section 5.
 Vacancies.
-A vacancy among Elected Trustees shall be 185 filled by a pharmacist from the ASSOCIATION's Member category 186 selected by the Board of Trustees to serve the remainder of the 187 unexpired term.
-A vacancy among Officer Trustees shall be filled 188 as provided for in the Article on Officers in these Bylaws.
-A vacancy in the Office of Speaker or the Office of Speaker-elect of 189 190 the House of Delegates shall be filled as provided for in the Article 191 on the House of Delegates in these Bylaws.
+A vacancy among Elected Trustees shall

+189 be filled by a pharmacist from the ASSOCIATION's Member 190 category selected by the Board of Trustees to serve the 191 remainder of the unexpired term.
+A vacancy among Officer 192 Trustees shall be filled as provided for in the Article on Officers 193 in these Bylaws.
+A vacancy in the Office of Speaker or the Office 194 of Speaker-elect of the House of Delegates shall be filled as 195 provided for in the Article on the House of Delegates in these 196 Bylaws.

-192 Section 6.
+197 Section 6.
 Meetings.
-The Board of Trustees shall meet at the call
+The Board of Trustees shall meet at the

-193 of the President or on the call of a quorum of the Board of
+198 call of the President or on the call of a quorum of the Board of

-194 Trustees.
-The time and place of Board of Trustees meetings shall

-195 be established by the President.
+- 199 Trustees.
+The time and place of Board of Trustees meetings shall - 200 be established by the President.

-Section 7.
+201 Section 7.
 Quorum.
-A majority of Trustees plus one shallconstitute a quorum for the transaction of business.
+A majority of Trustees plus one shall202 constitute a quorum for the transaction of business.

-198 Section 8.
+203 Section 8.
 Removal.
 A Trustee of the ASSOCIATION may be

-199 removed from office for any reason by a two-thirds (2/3) vote in

-200 favor of removal by the whole Board of Trustees, excluding the
+removed from office for any reason by a two-thirds (2/3) vote in favor of removal by the whole Board of Trustees, excluding the

-201 vote of the affected Trustee.
-Trustees may only vote in person at shall be taken by secret written ballot.
-Counsel to theASSOCIATION shall tally the ballots and shall announce only theresult.

-202 an assembled meeting, face-to-face.
-No proxies, mail, telephone

-203 or other indirect means of voting shall be permitted.
+- 206 vote of the affected Trustee.
+Trustees may only vote in person at - 207 an assembled meeting, face-to-face.
+No proxies, mail, telephone - 208 $\,$ or other indirect means of voting shall be permitted.
 The vote

+209 shall be taken by secret written ballot.
+Counsel to the

+210 ASSOCIATION shall tally the ballots and shall announce only the

+211 result.